 You will need:

-An Oreo cookie for each student
+- An Oreo cookie for each moon phase

-A popsicle stick or other tool for scraping the frosting
+- A Popsicle stick or other tool for scraping the frosting

 What to do: